top of page

 Follow Charleta on LinkedIn

 In recognition of Infant Mortality Awareness Month, my former Ohio Senate colleague, Charleta Tavares, joined me in writing an op/ed for the Cleveland Plain Dealer.
 Read a little of our history as we look back on the last decade of bi-partisan efforts to reduce Ohio’s abysmal infant mortality rate and identify opportunities for improvement.
 We cannot afford to be complacent.
-The time has now to redouble our efforts.
+Now is the time to redouble our efforts.

 Shannon Jones